rbentley-bit/PM25-ADHD/README.md

 Code accompanying the manuscript:

-**Bentley, R. A. and Ozeryansky, L.**
-*Long-term air pollution exposure and childhood ADHD prevalence*
+**Bentley, R. A. and L. Ozeryansky (2026)**  *Long-term air pollution exposure and childhood ADHD prevalence* in *Scientific Reports*

 This repository contains the R code used to construct the analysis datasets, perform the statistical analyses and robustness checks, and generate the figures reported in the manuscript.

 ## Repository structure

-The analysis is organized into three scripts that should be run in order.
+The analysis is organized into three scripts.
+Script 01 documents construction of the ACS covariates from the original Census source files; Scripts 02 and 03 reproduce the analyses using the processed ACS covariates included in this repository.

 ### `01_build_ACS_covariates.R`